gridsome/gridsome.org/docs/how-it-works.md

 Gridsome has a built-in `<g-image>` component with built-in **progressive image support**.
 [Learn more here](/docs/images)

-## Page prefetching
+## Page pre-fetching
-Gridsome pre fetches next pages so browsing around goes fast.
+Gridsome pre-fetches next pages so browsing around goes fast.
 It uses the built-in `<g-link>` component to lazy-load prefetching when the link is in view.
 [Learn more here](/docs/linking).

 ## Deploying